 - The cryosphere, clouds and aerosols are responsible for some of the strongest feedbacks in the climate system and a large source of uncertainty in model-based assessments of climate change.
 In the Arctic, all of these elements combine to produce very rapid climate change.
 The project Improving the Characterization of Clouds, Aerosols and the Cryosphere in Climate Models improves the representation of polar sea ice, Greenland ice sheet mass balance, aerosol deposition, Arctic clouds, Arctic biogeochemical feedbacks, ocean circulation and fluxes and permafrost hydrology in the CESM and assesses the impact of changes in these systems for simulations of past and future climate change.

-- ESM supports three climate model analysis and visualization to address the need for software tools for manipulation, statistical analysis and visualization of large climate datasets, capabilities for non-standard grids, tracking of climate features, and more:
+- The Ultrascale Visualization – Climate Data Analysis Tools (UV-CDAT) is a climate model analysis and visualization project that provides software tools for manipulation, statistical analysis and visualization of large climate datasets, capabilities for non-standard grids, tracking of climate features, and more.